Contents

 They can also ingest lots of data, but you will be limited by cost.
 They are great for understanding how your users are using your product, how they use certain features, metrics on various events, etc.

-In other words, if analytics tools give you macro level visibility of your product, Operational gives the micro level visibility.
+In other words, if analytics give you macro level visibility of your product, Operational gives the micro level visibility.

 How much data can you ingest with Operational?